-A manager or adviser which is established in or, in the case of a foreign company, registered in the Cayman Islands and which conducts "securities investment business" ("SIB"), whether or not that securities investment business is carried on in the Cayman Islands, will fall within the scope of the Securities Investment Business Act (As Revised) ("SIBA").
+Generally, there is no local restriction on or regulation of a manager or adviser from another jurisdiction managing an Alternative Investment Fund established as a Cayman Islands vehicle.
+However, a manager or adviser which is itself established or, in the case of a foreign company, registered in the Cayman Islands and which conducts "securities investment business" ("SIB"), whether or not that securities investment business is carried on in the Cayman Islands, will fall within the scope of the Securities Investment Business Act (As Revised) ("SIBA").